aljosaosep/sparse-scene-flow/README.md

 ## Citing

-If you find the tracker useful in your research, please consider citing:
+If you find this code useful in your research, you should cite:

 	@inproceedings{Lenz2011IV,
 	  author = {Philip Lenz and Julius Ziegler and Andreas Geiger and Martin Roser},